TomasHubelbauer/node-esm-loader-repro/README.md

 1. `nvm install 20` to install Node 20
 2. `node --version` to ensure Node version (I get 20.1.0)
 3. `npm install` to install dependencies
-4. `npm run test` to run the `health.test.ts` script
+4. `npm start` to run the `health.test.ts` script

 Notice the test fails and Fastify's `autoload` is seemingly not aware of the `--loader` option and attempts to load `routes/health.ts` without TypeScript to JavaScript conversion via `ts-node/esm`.

 ```
-npm run test
+npm start

-> repro@0.0.0 test
+> repro@0.0.0 start
-> node --loader=ts-node/esm --experimental-specifier-resolution=node --test health.test.ts
+> node --loader=ts-node/esm --experimental-specifier-resolution=node health.test.ts

-ℹ (node:95105) ExperimentalWarning: Custom ESM Loaders is an experimental feature and might change at any time
+(node:3919) ExperimentalWarning: Custom ESM Loaders is an experimental feature and might change at any time
-ℹ (Use `node --trace-warnings ...` to show where the warning was created)
+(Use `node --trace-warnings ...` to show where the warning was created)
-✖ should be alive (32.750836ms)
+/node_modules/@fastify/autoload/index.js:224
+        throw new Error(`@fastify/autoload cannot import plugin at '${file}'.
+To fix this error compile TypeScript to JavaScript or use 'ts-node' to run your app.`)
+              ^

-  Error: "@fastify/autoload cannot import plugin at '/routes/health.ts'.
-To fix this error compile TypeScript to JavaScript or use 'ts-node' to run your app."
+Error: @fastify/autoload cannot import plugin at '/routes/health.ts'.
+To fix this error compile TypeScript to JavaScript or use 'ts-node' to run your app.
     at findPlugins (/node_modules/@fastify/autoload/index.js:224:15)
     at async autoload (/node-esm-loader-repro/node_modules/@fastify/autoload/index.js:35:22)

-ℹ tests 1
-ℹ suites 0
-ℹ pass 0
-ℹ fail 1
-ℹ cancelled 0
-ℹ skipped 0
-ℹ todo 0
-ℹ duration_ms 2208.335483

-✖ failing tests:

-✖ should be alive (32.750836ms)
-  Error: "@fastify/autoload cannot import plugin at 'routes/health.ts'.
-To fix this error compile TypeScript to JavaScript or use 'ts-node' to run your app."
-      at findPlugins (/node_modules/@fastify/autoload/index.js:224:15)
-      at async autoload (/node_modules/@fastify/autoload/index.js:35:22)
 ```

 ### Node 19